saqlainrasheed/30days_MERN_Challenge/README.md

 13. still a busy day trying to finish up freelance project.
 14. Finally a long struggle comes to an end now i can build my own site with all the authentication and stuff.
 15. Today I took full day break and will start reactjs 15days challenge from tomorrow.

+##### Reactjs 15 days Challenge with redux

+1. learned basics of reactjs using only documentation.